austin-hill/PRNGs/README.md

 # PRNGs
-A set of PRNGs implemented in C++ and a test their equidistribution
+A set of PRNGs implemented in C++ and a test of their equidistribution